erri120/GameFinder/README.md

 }
 ```

-What we want to look for are these `BaseInstallFolder_` values which point to a Universe folder.
+What we want to look for are these `BaseInstallFolder_X` values which point to a Universe folder.
 The `steamapps` subdirectory contains the `appmanifest_*.acf` files we need. `.acf` files have the same KeyValue format as `.vdf` files so parsing very easy:

 ```text
 "AppState"